September 12, 2017

 Houston, TX – September 5, 2017 – The Welch Foundation today announced Dr. John B. Goodenough as the 2017 recipient of the Robert A. Welch Award in Chemistry.
 Dr. Goodenough first received wide acclaim for his research following the invention of the lithium-ion battery in 1980, leading the way for the extraordinary growth in portable electronic devices that continues today.
 More than 30 years later, Dr. Goodenough continues to contribute groundbreaking research.

 “The global impact of Dr. Goodenough’s research of electronic structure and bonding metal oxides is so vast, it is truly impossible to measure,” said Charles W. Tate, Director and Chair, The Welch Foundation Board of Directors.
-“At 95 years old, his fervor for new discoveries has not waivered.”
+“At 95 years old, his fervor for new discoveries has not wavered.”

 Currently the Virginia H. Cockrell Centennial Chair in Engineering at The University of Texas at Austin, Dr. Goodenough’s lithium-ion, rechargeable battery powers nearly every modern mobile device, as well as electric cars.
 The battery also solved a major environmental problem, removing harmful components, such as cadmium, found in earlier generations of batteries.
 Among many accolades received for his work over the years, Dr. Goodenough was presented the National Medal of Science by President Barack Obama in 2013, the nation's foremost scientific honor, bestowed upon an individual deserving of special recognition for outstanding contributions to the physical, biological, mathematical or engineering sciences.